|Distance from Nairobi||About 60km|

 |Terrain||Fine dust, with loose gravel in some areas.|

 |Difficulty||Moderate, with some steep climbing.|

 As you drive from Nairobi along the upper escarpment road to Naivasha, the breathtaking view of Mt Longonot beckons you to the left, barely 60km out of Nairobi.
-A dormant volcano estimated to have last erupted in the mid 1800s, and standing at an estimated 750m above the floor of the Great Rift Valley and 2776m above sea level, this colossus dominates the surrounding landscape, with lava canyons on its steep slopes, and a circular caldera over a kilometer in diameter.
+This colossus dominates the surrounding landscape, with lava canyons on its steep slopes, and a circular caldera over a kilometer in diameter.
+It is a dormant volcano estimated to have last erupted in the mid 1800s, standing at an estimated 750m above the floor of the Great Rift Valley and 2776m above sea level.
 A number of viewpoints on the highway have become popular stopovers for motorists drawn by the splendor of this magnificent view.

-The whole mountain is a National Park under the jurisdiction of Kenya Wildlife Services.
-It is home to several wild animals including buffalos, antelopes and leopards, most of which live in the thick forest covering the crater floor.
+The whole of Mt Longonot is a National Park under the jurisdiction of Kenya Wildlife Services.
+It is home to several wild animals, most of which live in the thick forest covering the crater floor.
 Spotting them is not guaranteed.

-A hike on this mountain takes about 2hr from the Park Gate to the rim of the crater and back , while for those going round the crater as well, the hike takes about 4hr for the round trip.
-The path up the slope is pretty steep and slippery at some points, so you need to be reasonably fit to do this hike.
-The views from the crater rim however make every painful step worth the effort.
+A hike on Mt Longonot takes about 2hr from the Park Gate to the rim of the crater and back.
+For those going round the crater, the hike takes about 4hr for the round trip.

-If driving yourself, you can get there using the lower escarpment road commonly used by trucks to Naivasha.
-This road takes you past the old Catholic Church built by Italian Prisoners of war during the second world war, and reputed to be the smallest church in Kenya.
-Further on, you will go past Mai Mahiu before reaching Longonot Station.
+If driving, the shortest approach is the lower escarpment road commonly used by trucks to Naivasha.
+This road takes you past the old Catholic Church built by Italian Prisoners of War during WW2, reputed to be the smallest church in Kenya.
+Further on, you will go past Mai Mahiu town before reaching Longonot Station.
 Turn left just before the railway bridge at Longonot Centre, and follow the signposted dirt track that is parallel to the railway, right up to the Park Gate, about 4km from the turnoff.